kenwer/detectorist/README.md

 *   **EXIF Data Viewer:** Displays selected EXIF metadata for each image.
 *   **Drag & Drop:** Easily open folders or images by dragging them into the application window.

 ## Usage

 ### Download

-Download the binary for your operating system the releases section and start the application.
+Download the binary for your operating system from the releases section and start the application.

-### Using the Fish Model Viewer
+### Using Fish Model Viewer

 *   Go to `File > Open Folder...` or simply drag a folder containing images onto the application window.
-*   The folder will be scanned for supported images and load the first image.
+*   The folder will be scanned for supported images and the first image will load automatically.
 *   The AI model will automatically run, and detection boxes will be drawn on the image.
-*   Click on an item in the list on the left to navigate the image set.
+*   Click on an item in the list on the left to navigate through the image set.
 *   View image and EXIF information in the panels on the right.
 *   Use the sliders and spin-boxes on the right to adjust the **Confidence** and **NMS** thresholds.
 Detections will update automatically.
+    * The **Confidence** threshold specifies the minimum confidence how sure the model must be about detecting an object before it reports that detection.
+    * The **NMS** (non-maximum suppression) threshold helps to eliminate redundant and overlapping bounding boxes.
+The lower the threshold, the more strictly bounding boxes are calculated.

 ## AI Model
-The current fish detection model has been trained in about 130 epochs on ~900 images of fish.
+The current fish detection model has been trained for approximately 130 epochs on around 900 images of fish.
 It's a start...

 ## Development

-To run the application from the source code, I recommend to use `Python 3.12+` and `uv`.
+To run the application from source code, I recommend to use `Python 3.12+` and `uv`.

 1.  **Clone the repository:**
     ```shell